contanpe/PSCI/Theory Paper.md

 Planck's constant mathematically decomposes to the point before the smallest particle possible (composed of 2 phase-conjugated waves) anhilates with a self-similar particle, and through anihilation creates extremely high frequency (by tightening of the slinky between them).
 It is describing the energy potential of the smallest unit of matter possible in reality before implosion, with annihilation as a boundary condition when frequency (wave amplitude between the two particles) exceeds a threshold of 1.4x10^33Hz.

-Since the particles are the smallest units possible and they do not have geometric stabilization from tetrahedral symmetries (explained later) this process makes the particle's waves geometrically conjugate into a toroid and through the high frequency become plasma, loosing the quasicrystal structure.
+Since the particles are the smallest units possible and they do not have the geometric stabilization from tetrahedral symmetries that allows stable particle creation, this process makes the particle's conjugated waves exceed a high frequency threshold, becoming plasma.
 Recall that the negentropic constant is 1.4x10^33Hz.
 The particle afterwards becomes fully negentropic through implosion.

 ![imagen](https://github.com/user-attachments/assets/f0aeaab5-6f0f-4854-8449-fa27ec019e59)

-From here, we can derive the following:

-Wave amplitude (A) is 1/2 Planck charge, with Planck charge being the minimum spatial displacement that a wave can have in its phase (when it vibrates up and down).

 #### Units and Constants